Posted on: Feb 09, 2026 | Author: Admin

 3) Asset layer: 2D, 3D, or hybrid product models

-The product appears as:
+The product appears to be:

-• 3D model (more realistic, more work)
+• 3D model (more realistic, better work)

 4) Rendering: lighting, realism, and performance